Mari Elka Pangestu: Political career

 After being given responsibility for creative economy matters in 2011, Pangestu was energetic in promoting a wide range of activities in the sector.
-She urged regional governments to promote local creative activities and spoke of the importance of strengthening intellectual property rights so as to encourage young Indonesian artists and creative entrepreneurs to develop Indonesian products.
+She urged regional governments to promote local creative activities and spoke of the importance of strengthening intellectual property rights to encourage young Indonesian artists and creative entrepreneurs to develop Indonesian products.
 In November 2012, with the support of the Panglaykim Foundation, she supported the visit of creative economy author John Howkins to Jakarta to discuss policies to promote creative economy activities.

-Although she was respected in the WTO and in international forums such as the G20, Pangestu often clashed with cabinet colleagues who wanted to protect domestic interests.
+Although she was respected in the WTO and international forums such as the G20, Pangestu often clashed with cabinet colleagues who wanted to protect domestic interests.
 She was also criticised by domestic industry groups for supporting trade-promotion measures rather than looking to increase protection for domestic producers.
 Her response to these criticisms was to note that Indonesia needed to adhere to international commitments to promote trade-oriented policies and that freer trade brought many benefits to domestic consumers and producers in Indonesia.